Skip to Content

 Well known for its charming vineyard accommodation and quaint restaurant, Kinross Winery offers an ideal mix of comfort and boutique feel.

 Serving breakfast, lunch, and dinner, you can make an appearance at any time of day to have a great culinary experience.
 And if you’d like to stay in the area for an extended period, check out the Kinross Cottages.
-There are 14 cottages on the property, each offering cascading views of the mountains and surrounding vineyards it’s the perfect place for a romantic getaway in NZ!
+There are 14 cottages on the property, each offering cascading views of the mountains and surrounding vineyards it’s the perfect place for a romantic getaway!

 The cozy cottages are where comfort, beauty, and privacy meet.
 Sleep amongst the vines in these well-appointed and stylish little buildings scattered throughout the grounds.

-Taste a selection of 5 wines for just $15 NZD, and cap off your evening with comfy cottage accommodation starting at $266 NZD.
-Take note: advanced bookings are required for both.
-If you’re driving from Queenstown to Te Anau or Queenstown to Mount Cook this is an ideal stop (so long as you have a designated driver of course!)
+Or simply enjoy Kinross Winery and taste a selection of 5 wines for just $15 NZD, and cap off your evening with comfy cottage accommodation starting at $266 NZD.
+Please note that advanced bookings are required for both.

 a lady pours some wine at Akura Wines near Queenstown